-Asian American Literature; Critical Race Studies; Literature and Law
+Asian American Literature; Critical Race Studies; Migration and Diaspora

 Professor Allan Punzalan Isaac specializes in Asian American, comparative ethnic and postcolonial aspects of contemporary American literary and cultural studies.
 His book American Tropics: Articulating Filipino America (2006) is the recipient of the Association for Asian American Studies Cultural Studies Book Award.
 In 2003-2004, he was a Senior Fulbright Scholar at DeLaSalle University-Taft in Manila, Philippines.
 He received his BA from Williams College and his PhD in Comparative Literature from NYU.
-He teaches a broad range of courses in theory and literature, Asian American Studies, critical race theory, law and literature, and comparative race studies.
-His current research is on the Filipino labor diaspora in Israel and on litotes and the rhetoric of race.
+He teaches a broad range of courses in theory and literature, Asian American Studies, critical race theory, U.S. cultural studies, and comparative race studies.
+His upcoming book, Timely Frictions, is on Filipino affective labor and temporality.
+His current research is on Dying in Diaspora.

 Associate Professor of American Studies

 Graduate Faculty in Women's, Gender and Sexuality Studies